- Born: 28/02/1974

 The likeable Midlander was his usual consistent self in the second half of the season, and so it was with a certain degree of surprise that he decided to leave the club when his contract expired at the end of the season.

 He returned to his home city, spending two seasons at Birmingham and another at Coventry before hanging up his boots in the summer of 2011.
-Lee is now a youth coach at the Ricoh Arena.
+He subsequently became a youth coach for the Sky Blues.